 Commonly, most phishing attacks will be done over email.
 The hacker will register a fake domain that mimics a real organization and send out thousands of requests.
 Most of them are requesting the need for a password update or credit card information.
 As a general rule, you and your team should always check the email address of any message that asks you to click a link or download an attachment.
 If you have an internal IT team or MSP, have them check out the email before you go any further.

 A more sophisticated type of phishing that involves email is called spear phishing.
 These are malicious emails that are sent to a specific person.
 Criminals that are participating in spear-phishing will already know the individual’s name, place of employment, job title, email address, or even specific information about their role.

 Another type of spear phishing is known as whaling.
 This is when a hacker is focused on a high-value target meaning that the email is being disguised as a senior employee to help with credibility.
-They often reach out to high-level employees in an organization to gain access to platforms or financial information.
+Whaling can sometimes be an entry point for ransomware attacks as they often reach out to high-level employees in an organization to gain access to platforms or financial information.

 Find yourself in a dark room or with a glare affecting your webcam’s view?
 No more will this be a hassle as Teams supplies you with various video filters available to help adjust lighting levels and soften the focus of the camera.

 With ambulance-chasing phishing, the cybercriminal will use a current crisis that drives up the urgency for a victim to take action which will ultimately lead to compromised company data or information.
 Currently, an email someone may receive this year could be tied to the COVID-19 global pandemic.
 An attacker could disguise themselves as encouraging others to donate to a relief fund to help communities.